-Patients 14 years of age or older with low risk of occult spinal cord injury who are not grossly impaired by drugs or alcohol and who are capable of providing sound assessment feedback and information.
+- 1. Patients 14 years of age or older with low risk of occult spinal cord injury who are not grossly impaired by drugs or alcohol and who are capable of providing sound assessment feedback and information. - 2.
 Traditional spinal immobilization is useful in some patients.
 Without clear evidence of occult and/or spinal cord injury, the general and routine use of KED's and backboards is prohibited as a patient safety concern.
-The use of a standing backboard for ambulatory patients at the scene is expressly prohibited.
+The use of a standing backboard for ambulatory patients at the scene is expressly prohibited. - 3.
 The decision to use a backboard is a separate decision from spinal motion restriction (SMR).
 In fact, SMR should be used in all traumatic injuries where there is a mechanism for spinal injury.

-Provider: Order/Treatment: Order Type: EMT-B Perform a complete and thorough patient assessment.
-Patients with NO dangerous mechanism of injury and no special circumstances should be transported in a position of comfort.
+B Perform a complete and thorough patient assessment.
+Patients with NO dangerous mechanism of injury1 and no special circumstances2 should be transported in a position of comfort.
 NO BACKBOARD should be used for immobilization.
-With a reliable history and after a physical examination, any blunt trauma patient with bony tenderness along the midline spine, numbness or tingling in the extremities, or a dangerous mechanism of injury shall receive SPINAL MOTION RESTRICTION.
+With a reliable history and after a physical examination, any blunt trauma patient with bony tenderness along midline spine, numbness or tingling in the extremities, or a dangerous mechanism of injury1 shall receive SPINAL MOTION RESTRICTION.
 Patients with penetrating trauma that do not demonstrate clear neurological deficit do not require spinal immobilization.
 For patients with multi-system trauma or who are severely impaired and unable to provide assessment feedback, use traditional FULL SPINAL IMMOBILIZATION.
-Patients with dangerous mechanism of injury or plausible spinal cord injury who are unresponsive or unable to provide any assessment feedback should receive FULL SPINAL IMMOBILIZATION.
-R-OMD

-- \ Dangerous MOI = fall from elevation (> 3 feet or 5 stairs), axial loading to the head (dive into shallow water and striking head), high-speed MVC (>60 mph), rollover, or ejection; motorized recreational vehicles; pedestrian/bicycle struck. - 2. \\ Special circumstances = known spinal disease, previous c-spine surgery, language barrier, significant intoxication that impairs assessment, significant distracting injuries (multiple fractures, etc), GCS < 14 - 3.
+Patients with dangerous mechanism of injury1 or plausible spinal cord injury who are unresponsive or unable to provide and assessment feedback should receive FULL SPINAL IMMOBILIZATION.
+Notes: 1Dangerous MOI = fall from elevation (greater than 10 feet or 5 stairs), axial loading to the head (dive into shallow water and striking head), high-speed MVC (>60 mph), rollover, or ejection, motorized recreational vehicles; pedestrian/bicycle struck.
+2Special circumstances = known spinal disease, previous c-spine surgery, language barrier, significant intoxication that impairs assessment, significant distracting injuries (multiple fractures, etc), GCS < 14.
 Spinal Motion Restriction (SMR) = appropriate C-Collar in place, patient supine on padded stretcher.
-Whenever there is a question or doubt, the patient should receive SMR. - 4.
-Immobilization should not interfere with assessment and/or patient care (e.g. airway management, treatment of neck wounds, etc.) and should not increase the patient's discomfort. - 5.
+Whenever there is question or doubt, the patient should receive SMR.
+Immobilization should not interfere with assessment and/or patient care (e.g. airway management, treatment of neck wounds, etc) and should not increase the patient's discomfort.
 A backboard may be used as a method of transport to remove a patient from the environment, in appropriate circumstances, and may be used to transfer the patient to the transport stretcher.
+Created: 05/20/2009 Revised: 11/19/2014